Purdue-ACM-SIGAPP/PurdueLaundry-android/README.md

 Uses parsing code courtesy of Tylor Garrett, SIGAPP's amazing Vice President.

-Icon used is Washing Machine by Adji Herdanto from the Noun Project Modified for more color by Jeff Hughes.
+Washer Icon used is Washing Machine by Adji Herdanto from the Noun Project.
+Dryer icon used is Dryer by Nicholas Navarro from the Noun Project.
+Modified for more color by Jeff Hughes.

 **This app is copyright Jeff Hughes and Purdue ACM Special Interest Group for Applied Computation 2015.**